 How do I install a new instance of Nodinite - Part 2?

-This page is a continuation from Part 1
+This page is a continuation of Part 1

 Step 9 Configuration